lukas-h/lukas-h/README.md

 ### At work
 - CEO at [Konnex](https://konnex-bi.com), where we build software for automotive & manufacturing companies.
-- CTO at [Earlybuild](https://github.com/earlybuild), where we build the next level due diligence platform for real estate developers.
 - CEO at [ScaLabs](https://github.com/scalabs), where we offer sophisticated geodata-based software.

 ### Off work